ernestre/terraform-provider-teampasswordmanager/docs/index.md

   // optional, default version is v5
   api_version = "v5" // "v4"

+  // optional, should the certificate be verified? tls_verify = true

   # Or you can provide these values via env variables: TPM_HOST, TPM_PUBLIC_KEY, TPM_PRIVATE_KEY and TPM_API_VERSION
 }
 ```